xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products.md

 *   **Price**: The product base price.

-*   **Market price**: This field is enabled by the [Market Price](https://market.x-cart.com/addons/market-price.html "Adding products") addon.
+*   **Market price**: This field is enabled by the {% link "Market Price" ref_66scBj0f %}.
 It can be used to set a market product price showing the difference between the product price offered in your store and the average price of this product on the market.
-The market price is meant to show a customer how advantageous it is to order the product from your store.
-The market price is displayed next to the regular one on the product details page and in the product listing within a category.
-A sign showing the discount produced by the price difference is shown next to it to draw the attention of your site visitors.

 *   **Sale**: This field is enabled by the {% link "Sale" ref_7tBJ8Yqo %} addon.
 Use it to put the product on sale.
 After enabling the "Sale" option you will be able to specify either a sale price for the product (expressed in the store currency) or a discount (expressed as a percentage off the product base price).